b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 @sec:statistics_intro_probability_definition) we said that probability may be seen as a percentage, decimal or fraction.
 I think that the last one will be particularly useful to broaden our understanding of the concept.
-To determine probability of an event in the nominator (top) we insert the number of times that event may happen, in the denominator (bottom) we place the number of all possible events, like so:
+To determine probability of an event in the numerator (top) we insert the number of times that a particular event may happen, in the denominator (bottom) we place the number of all possible events, like so:

 $\frac{num\ times\ this\ event\ may\ happen}{num\ times\ any\ event\ may\ happen}$
 \